DanielMorsing/protogasm-spectra/README.md

 * The RGB backlit rotary encoder has been replaced with a more common unlit one.
 The mode is still visible on the LED ring.
 * It has more LEDs!
 NeoPixel Rings with 24 LEDs are the right size for the project.

+# Daniel's fork

+This repo is my fork of the code for using power spectra instead of pressure level.

 ## Getting started

 * [RTFM](user_guide/Nogasm%20User%20Guide.pdf)